-For many travellers, visiting Machu Picchu, or the 'Lost City of the Incas', is a once-in-a-lifetime experience.
+For many travelers, visiting Machu Picchu, or the 'Lost City of the Incas', is a once-in-a-lifetime experience.
 This ancient citadel was built in the 15th century during the reign of Inca king, Pachacuti, and now stands as one of the Seven Wonders of the World.
-The site is 110 kilometres northeast of Cusco, with the closest towns being Aguas Calientes (just 9 kilometres from Macchu Picchu), followed by Ollantaytambo (32 kilometres away).
+The site is 68 miles (110 kilometers) northeast of Cusco, with the closest towns being Aguas Calientes (just 6 miles/9 kilometers from Machu Picchu), followed by Ollantaytambo (20 miles/32 kilometers away).

 There are several ways to get to Machu Picchu depending on the type of experience you're looking for.
 If you're a keen hiker or want to follow in the footsteps of the Incas, you might want to tackle the classic Inca Trail or the lesser-trafficked Quarry Trail.
 If you need a more accessible means of travel, or if you'd prefer a little more luxe, taking the train is also an option.